serenasignorelli/QueryWikidataR/README.md

 2.  `read_item_from_property_code` This function reads the output from the `query_item_from_property_code` function and gives you as output a dataframe with the Wikidata identifier of the item, the name of the item and the code that you set.
 The parameters to pass are again the property code (P____) and the code you decided to set.

 NB.
 These functions work using one property and one single value at a time.
 In the future I'll evaluate the possibility to vectorize them.
+Don't forget to put the property in quotes(i.e. 'P3344').